 Dr Frances Ryan is a Lecturer in the Creative and Social Informatics group in the School of Computing at Edinburgh Napier University and a member of the Centre for Social Informatics research group.
 (Pronouns: She/Her)

-Frances Ryan is a researcher in the Centre for Social Informatics (CSI).
-Frances' PhD explored the role of online information in reputation management.
-Her current post-doctoral research projects includes a Carnegie Trust-funded project titled “Social media by proxy: strategies for managing the online profiles of adults with dementia" in the CSI and an ESPRC-funded project titled "TAPESTRY: Trust, Authentication and Privacy over a DeCentralised Social Registry".
-For further information on this work, please see http://www.francesryanphd.com.
+Frances' research focuses on information sharing and use in online environments, especially as it relates to everyday life and “lived” or real-world experiences.
+This includes interests in human information behaviour, social media use, online reputation and identity, determinations of trust in online environments, and social and health informatics.
+Her post-doctoral research projects include a Carnegie Trust-funded project titled “Social media by proxy: Strategies for managing the online profiles of adults with dementia” and two ESPRC-funded projects, “TAPESTRY: Trust, Authentication and Privacy over a DeCentralised Social Registry” and “RAInS: Realising Accountable Intelligent Systems”.
+For further information on this work, please see http://www.francesryanphd.com/the-research/.

 Frances holds a PhD in Information Science, with a focus on human information behaviour, from Edinburgh Napier University (2019).
 Her thesis is titled “Reputation management in a digital world: The role of online information in the building, management, and evaluation of personal reputations”.
 She also hold a Master of Letters in Media and Culture (with distinction) from the University of Stirling (UK) where her dissertation investigated the sharing of news and information through social networking sites and a Bachelor of Arts in Public Relations from Central Washington University (USA), with a minor in Historical Tourism.